Thanasis Antetokounmpo: National team career

-On May 3, 2016, Antetokounmpo was named in the senior Nigerian men's national team training camp preliminary list for the 2016 Rio Olympics.
-He declined the offer, choosing instead to play with the senior Greek national team.
-He was selected to Greece's 12-man roster for the 2016 Turin FIBA World Olympic Qualifying Tournament.
-He next played with Greece at the EuroBasket 2017.
-He also played with Greece at the 2019 FIBA World Cup qualification.
+On May 3, 2016, Antetokounmpo was named in the senior men's Nigerian national team training camp preliminary list for the 2016 Rio Olympics.
+He declined the offer, choosing instead to play with the senior men's Greek national team.
+He was then selected to Greece's 12-man roster for the 2016 Turin FIBA World Olympic Qualifying Tournament, and he played with Greece at that competition, where he averaged 7.3 points and 1.7 rebounds per game.